robertgliguroski/core-javascript-concepts/Behavior delegation in JS(Objects linked to other objects - OLOO)/README.md

 According to Kyle Simpson, the most important thing to remember when talking about "inheritance", "classes" and objects/prototypes in Javascript is that the actual mechanism we need to utilize is all about objects being linked to other objects.

-If we have a look at the "Fighter_BehaviorDelegation.js" file, we notice straight away that we do not define functions, nor we define classes, but we just define objects, pure objects without any bluepring from which we will instantiate our objects.
+If we have a look at the "Fighter_BehaviorDelegation.js" file, we notice straight away that we do not define functions, nor we define classes, but we just define objects, pure objects without any blueprint from which we will instantiate our objects.
 This object will hold its own data and behavior.
 If we want to reuse some functionality that a different object has, we do not make it "extend" that other object, but we simply "link" it to that other object, allowing it to delegate to the other object whenever needed.

 Kyle Simpson calls this style of code "OLOO - Objects Linked to Other Objects".
 It's a bit of a strange-sounding name for me, but I think that when you think about it - it correctly defines and displays what is actually happening in Javascript.
 It explains the mechanism which allows us to use behavior delegation.
 The links between those objects allow Javascript objects to be able to delegate to different objects and reference their properties/methods when needed and if not found on the original object.